 - Attending follow-up appointments

 - Getting lab work

 - Attending physical therapy

 The best thing you can do for your injury case is to follow these recommendations.
 Take prescribed medications and attend necessary appointments.
 This is important for two reasons: your health and your injury case.

-An insurance company could claim that you made your injuries worse if you don’t get all advised care.
-You can avoid this situation by heeding your doctors’ orders.
+An insurance company could claim that you made your injuries worse if you do not get all advised care.
+You can avoid this situation by heeding your doctor’s orders.

 Avoid Making Statements That Can Be Used Against You

 There are several situations where the other party could use your words to harm your case, including:

 - Phone calls with insurance companies

 Keep conversations with an insurance company to a minimum.
 If they ask you to speak about the crash, only offer basic details.
 You do not have to comment about your suspected level of fault or your actions during the crash.